 I hope you love this delicious and easy recipe – be sure to give it a review below!
 Also don’t forget to follow Belly Full on TikTok, Facebook, Instagram, Pinterest, and YouTube!

 - 1/2 teaspoon Worcestershire sauce

 - 1 cup shredded swiss cheese

-- 6 ounces lump crab meat (or flaked imitation crab torn into small pieces)
+- 6 ounces lump crab meat (or imitation crab torn into small pieces)